 Step Five: Stamp with the Victorian Pineapple Stamp and brown ink.

 This Victorian Pineapple Stamp is the perfect way to create Rustic Farmhouse Pineapple Art!

 I fell in love with this stamp the minute I saw it, as I adore Victorian images!

-I also knew this stamp would be perfect to make this rustic farmhouse pineapple art!
+This stamp would be perfect to make my rustic farmhouse pineapple art idea!